Where to Stay in Barcelona: Complete Guide for First Timers

 In general, we much prefer the area in the center of the neighborhood, just south of Gràcia and west towards Place de Catalunya.

-This part of l’Eixample is full of tree-lined streets, places to eat and drink, and leans more towards Gràcia than Gothic Quarter in terms of its feeling.
+This part of l’Eixample is full of tree-lined streets, places to eat and drink, and leans more towards Gràcia than the Gothic Quarter in terms of its feeling.

 Pros and Cons of Staying in l’Eixample